mcguffin/mu-plugins/README.md

 *   Fix oembed URLs

     *The Problem:* oEmbed some content from `http://xxx.yy`, watch your page with https://, content does not get displayed for security reasons.

+*   Basic Comment Spam Trap

+    *The Problem:* Comment spam.
+The plugin adds a honeypot input field.
+If this field is filled (as a spam bot would do) the comment is marked as spam.